D Library - Free - No account or wallets needed - Safe for children, adults and plants

 The D-Licence forbids any financial transactions on the platform.

 However, D Library provide a service that allows users to vote for content, and persist their changes.
+To do so, they need to donate 1$ to become a permanent member of the TRX (or CORE) book clubs.

 Additionally, D Library is building a gateway for legal departments to interact with the content.